dew-uff/speedupy_experiments/01pilots/01pilots_exp02_power/README.md

 # Power Experiment

+## Experiment dependencies
+This experiment has no dependencies.

+## Trials Used in the Article
 The five trials used on the memoization techniques article use the same script **power.py** with the following inputs:

 - **1241231241 462**